What to do after you receive forbearance

 - If you’re continuing to receive some income that turns out to be more than you need for your bills and expenses (including anything you keep paying on your mortgage), consider putting the extra money away so you can use it to pay off what’s needed later.
 If you can save any money now, it’ll be helpful when payments are due later.

-- Your property taxes and insurance should continue to be paid if your mortgage has an escrow account, but you may want to confirm with your servicer.
-If your mortgage does not have an escrow account, you will be responsible for these payments as well as HOA and condo fees during forbearance.
+- Your property taxes and insurance should continue to be paid by your servicer if your mortgage has an escrow account, but you may want to confirm that with your servicer.
+If your mortgage does not have an escrow account, you will be responsible for paying property taxes and insurance payments.
+You are responsible for making any HOA and condo fees during forbearance.

 How to repay your forbearance